machomi/royaltymanager/README.md

     ./gradlew

-Command above compile source and start default task which is *bootRun*.
+Gradlew command compiles source and starts default task which is *bootRun*.

 ## Swagger UI

 There is a swagger ui included.
-Please go to http://localhost:8080/swagger-ui.html
+Please go to http://localhost:8080/swagger-ui.html to play with api from nice GUI.

 ## Packaging app into jar